Is Jamaica Safe to Visit? Here’s What You Really Need to Know (Updated with 2025 Travel Advisory Info)

 Almost 50% of the population lives in these four cities or towns on the island.
 Given the high population density in those towns, it is not surprising that all of those areas house some of the areas of concern in the travel advisories.

-Here are the specific areas to avoid based on the US Travel Advisory:
+Where are the specific areas to avoid based on the US Travel Advisory?

-St. Ann’s Parish—Do Not Travel – Steer Town and the Buckfield neighborhood near Ocho Rios (over an hour from Mais Oui Villa)
+St. Ann’s Parish—Do Not Travel – Steer Town and the Buckfield neighborhood near Ocho Rios (1-1.5 hours from Mais Oui Villa)

 St. Catherine’s Parish—Do Not Travel (about 2 hours from Mais Oui Villa)